GerritCodeReview/gerrit/Documentation/dev-readme.txt

 == Compiling

-For details on how to build the source code with Buck, refer to: link:dev-buck.html#build[Building on the command line with Buck].
+For details on how to build the source code with Bazel, refer to: link:dev-bazel.html#build[Building on the command line with Bazel].

 == Switching between branches